The Modern Resume Formatting and Design

 How do I make my resume easy to read for a busy recruiter?

 Think of your resume as a tool that works well on a phone, not just a printed book.
 Use a single column, standard headings, and lots of empty space.
-Over half of all initial resume views are on phones today.
-By organizing your career clearly, you make it mentally easy for a tired recruiter to understand what you offer, which makes you look like the right choice.
+Many job seekers now review their applications on mobile devices, making clean single-column layouts more important than ever.
+Organizing your career clearly makes it mentally easy for a tired recruiter to understand what you offer, which makes you look like the right choice.

 Go From Applicant to Planner